googlecodelabs/orchestrate-with-kubernetes/labs/rolling-out-updates.md

 ## Exercise: Rollback the Hello service

-Use the `kubectl rollout undo` command to rollback to a previous deployment of the Hello service.
+Use the `kubectl rollout undo service hello` command to rollback to a previous deployment of the Hello service.

 ## Summary